Marco Island’s beautiful crescent shaped beach stretches the whole length of the west side of the island.

 However you choose to get to the beach have fun in the sun and don’t forget your sunscreen and to leave behind only your footprints!

 With all the wonderful shells literally ‘there for the taking’ on our beautiful beaches you’re bound to come up with a few you don’t recognize, so use our Beachcombers’ Guide to identify your treasures.
 You’ll find great shells all along the beach but the area right at the southern-most tip is particularly good as is the area between the gulf and the south tip of the lagoon at Tigertail beach.
 The north part of the beach is the best place to look for sand dollars.
 Click here for a guide to help you identify your finds.
 We also have a great store on the island where you can buy all the supplies you’ll need to preserve your finds and pick up ideas on how to incorporate them into wonderful hand crafted gifts and keepsakes....
 You can buy local shells there if you don’t want take the time to find them yourself, and they also have great selections of amazing shells from all around the world.
-Marco Craft and Shell Company, Marco Town Center Mall, which is moving to Marco Walk at the beginning of June and changing its name to Shore Goods.
+Shore Goods, in Marco Walk Plaza (which used to be known as Marco Craft and Shell Company, and located in Marco Town Center Mall).
 239-394-7020 www.shoregoods.store

 NAPLES BOTANICAL GARDEN - A unique 90 acre sanctuary with several different eco-systems.
 The Preserve’s giant pines and ancient cypress, unspoiled marshes and twisted mangroves provide vital habitat for hundreds of species of animals from bald eagles to otters and tree frogs to gopher tortoises.
 4820 Bayshore Drive, Naples.
 20 minutes from Marco - US41 North towards Naples, turn left on Thomasson.
 643-7275

 MUSEUMS & GALLERIES

 There's also a great little gift shop and other traveling exhibitions so this museum is definitely worth a visit and a great rainy day activity.
 Open Tuesday-Saturday 9am-4pm. www.themihs.org.
 180 Heathwood Drive.
 MARCO ISLAND CENTER FOR THE ARTS - Art galleries, classes & workshops as well as a gift shop featuring local artists' work.. www.marcoislandart.org.
 1010 Winterberry Dr. 239.394.4221

 PARKS & PRESERVES